scitran/client/Search.md

     projects = st.search('project','allData',true,'summary',true);

 You only have permission to view or download a subset of these, but you can learn about what is in the database from an 'allData' search.
 The Stanford Labs site will soon have more than 100 projects.

+### Search return
+The SearchResponse and the Flywheel database object contain different information.
+If you are searching for only a few files, you may want the return to be in the format of the Flywheel object rather than the search response.
+The scitran method stSearch2Container uses the information in the SearchResponse to list the container.
+If that is what you really want, then you can use the 'fw' option to return a cell array of Containers rather than a cell array of SearchResponses.

+     projectContainers = st.search('project','group label','wandell','fw',true);

 ## Wonkish